mohamed-arradi/AirpodsBattery-Monitor-For-Mac/README.md

 ## How to download directly the App ?

-Just download the latest version here : https://github.com/mohamed-arradi/AirpodsBattery-Monitor-For-Mac/tree/master/releases/1.0.0/Airpods Battery Monitor-1.0.0.zip
+Just download the latest version here : https://github.com/mohamed-arradi/AirpodsBattery-Monitor-For-Mac/blob/feature/airpods_pro_battery_monitoring/releases/1.0.0/Airpods%20Battery%20Monitor-1.0.0.zip

 ## Why this App can be useful to you ?